 Land Acknowledgement

-This way of understanding our place on this planet counters this destructive notion that the role of humans on Earth is to hold dominion over Nature.
+This way of understanding our place on this planet counters the destructive notion that the role of humans on Earth is to hold dominion over Nature.
 Anishinaabe and Haudenosaunee worldview helps us understand that we are the younger brothers in Creation.
 That there is a powerful ally who is ready to help us undo the mess we’ve made.
 They are the ones who made the planet liveable and breathable for animals like us, the Photosynthesizers who can make matter from the power of the Sun.
 They are the world-makers, the oxygen creators, the soil holders, the water purifiers.
 The Anishinaabek and Haudenosaunee have always understood that we must extend our notions of personhood beyond the Human, to the Plants, to the Insects, to the Waters, to the Rocks, to everything that makes up the natural world wherever you find yourself on Turtle Island.
 Maybe that’s in another First Nation’s territory, or in the lands of the Metis or perhaps it's in the Arctic where the Inuit will dazzle you with their remarkable adaptability and deep knowledge of their home as they watch it steadily become unrecognizable as the climate changes.

 At Little Forests Kingston we are striving to live up to our treaty obligations.
 We look to the treaty known as the Dish With One Spoon for guidance.
 This wampum belt covenant agreed to by the Haudenosaunne and the Anishinaabek in 1701 at the Great Peace of Montreal, follows a long tradition of similar agreements made amongst Indigneous Peoples on Turtle Island.
 It includes the lands of the Great Lakes and St. Lawrence River and guides us to take only what we must from the land ensuring that enough remains for ourselves and all our relations to thrive.
 It is an agreement of mutual autonomy, much like the Two Row Wampum Covenant.
 French and English settlers were invited to become part of it and that invitation remains.